mfthomps/Labtainers/README.md

 May 18, 2018
 - Mask signal message from exec\_wrap so that segv error message looks right.
+- The capinout was sometimes losing stdout, check command stdout on death of cmd.
 - Fix grading of formatstring to catch segmentation fault message.
-- Add type\_function feature to SimLab to type stdout of a script.
+- Add type\_function feature to SimLab to type stdout of a script (see formatstring simlab).
 - Remove SimLab limitation on combining single/double quotes.
 - Add window\_wait directive to SimLab to pause until window with given title can be found.